HYL13/CS766Spring2021/README.md

 	- It is still desirable if we could derive a GAN-related model with ONE generator and ONE discriminator to translate satellite images into different kinds of maps.

 ## Acknowledgement
-Previsouly we encoutered an issue about computation resources mentioned in our mid-term report.
+Previously we encountered an issue about computation resources mentioned in our mid-term report.
 This issue was solved later by using a server from the Spatial Computing and Data Mining Lab at UW-Madison.
 We would like to thank them for their great support in our project.

 ## Major References